lagimik/PartnerCrucible/_posts/2023-12-09-GenerativePartnerCrucible.md

 # Azure Infrastructure Solution Area

+## What's new

-## What's new- Microsoft recognized as a Leader in the 2023 Gartner Magic Quadrant for Strategic Cloud Platform Services (SCPS)
+- Microsoft recognized as a Leader in the 2023 Gartner Magic Quadrant for Strategic Cloud Platform Services (SCPS)
 - Microsoft named as a Leader in the Gartner Magic Quadrant for Desktop as a Service

 ## Deep links